EinarOlafsson/spacr/README.md

 <tr>
 <td>

-Spatial phenotype analysis of crisp screens (SpaCr).
+Spatial phenotype analysis of CRISPR-Cas9 screens (SpaCr).
 The spatial organization of organelles and proteins within cells constitutes a key level of functional regulation.
-Pooled CRISPR–Cas9 screens have emerged as powerful functional genomic tools but are typically limited to fitness-based readouts.
 Spacr is a Python-based software package for generating single cell image data for deep-learning sub-cellular/cellular phenotypic classification from pooled genetic CRISPR-Cas9 screens.
 Spacr provides a flexible toolset to extract single cell images and measurements from high content cell painting experiments, train deep-learning models to classify cellular/ subcellular phenotypes, simulate and analyze pooled CRISPR-Cas9 imaging screens.

 </td>
 <td>